 Repayment of principal and interest begins after the second disbursement and will be arranged with your federal loan servicer.
 You may be eligible for payment deferment if you meet certain requirements determined by the Department of Education.
 More information will be available at the time you complete the on-line Department of Education application.
 Also, reference this website: http://studentaid.ed.gov/types/loans/plus

-We will begin processing Federal Parent PLUS loans on or about July 15, 2014.
+We will begin processing Federal Parent PLUS loans on or about July 15, 2016.
 The Department of Education requires that a credit check be performed.
-Once approved, the credit check is only good for 30 days.
-Because of this time schedule, you should not apply for the loan earlier than June 30, 2014.
+Once approved, the credit decision is valid for 180 days and must still be in effect at the time of first disbursement.
+Because of this time schedule, you should not apply for the loan earlier than June 30, 2016.

 If a parent is denied a Federal Parent PLUS loan, the student may qualify for additional funds from the Federal Direct Unsubsidized loan program.
 The student will have to make the request for the additional funds in writing to the Financial Aid Office.
 Additional information regarding the Federal Direct Unsubsidized loan program can be found at: http://studentaid.ed.gov/PORTALSWebApp/students/english/studentloans.jsp.

 Disbursement schedules are dictated by the Department of Education.
 The PLUS loan is payable in two disbursements, one-half of the total at the beginning of each semester, but not earlier than 10 days before the start of classes for each semester.